socialfoundations/whynot/docs/source/causal_graph_discovery.rst

 the simulator dynamics and experimental setup by hand.

 *Automatic graph generation is still experimental, and it is likely there are remaining rough edges.
-Graph generation is currently supported only on the HIV, Lotka Volterra, and Opioid Epidemic simulators.
-Support for the remaining simulators (world2 and world3) is forthcoming.*
+Graph generation is currently supported on most, but not all, simulators.
+Support for the remaining simulators (world3 and DICE) is forthcoming.*

 Generating Causal Graphs for Dynamical System Simulators